 Every student will approach poetry writing differently.
-The goal of this assignment is for students to explore both the art of poetry and the theme of being inspired by a book (which is the theme of the short stories in Shelf Life).
+The goal of this assignment is for students to explore the art of poetry.
+Look for evidence of metaphors and/or similes and an understanding of their use.
 Poetry can be a very personal and meaningful experience.
 You may decide that your student's work will be assessed on effort and participation rather than skill or technique.

-- 3. Choose one of the following major writing assignments from this semester to carefully revise, edit, and proofread. - Lesson 3: A Single Shard, three-paragraph literary analysis - Lesson 8: Catherine, Called Birdy, essay on women's rights - Lesson 9/10: short story - Lesson 12: 1-2 page report on farm workers' rights and labor unions or the treatment of immigrants and refugees - Lesson 13: Esperanza Rising reflection on the changing roles and relationship of Miguel and Esperanza (3-5 paragraph essay)
+- 4. Choose one of the following major writing assignments from this semester to carefully revise, edit, and proofread. - Lesson 3: A Single Shard, three-paragraph literary analysis - Lesson 8: Catherine, Called Birdy, essay on women's rights - Lesson 9/10: short story - Lesson 12: one- to two-page report on farm workers' rights and labor unions or the treatment of immigrants and refugees - Lesson 13: Esperanza Rising reflection on the changing roles and relationship of Miguel and Esperanza (three- to five-paragraph essay)